Royal Gorge Bridge: 21st century

 The Royal Rush Skycoaster was opened on the south side of the gorge in 2003 just east of the bridge.

 On October 5, 2003, while performing a proximity demonstration, Australian wingsuiter Dwain Weston was killed attempting to fly over the bridge.
 Weston was wearing a wingsuit, a skydiving suit with fabric extended below the arms to the body and between the legs to catch air, allowing for horizontal travel when skydiving.
 He was to go over the bridge while fellow skydiver Jeb Corliss was to go under it.
 Misjudging his distance from the bridge, Weston struck a railing while traveling an estimated 120 mph, severing his leg at the hip.
 He fell onto a ledge in the gorge under a parachute that had opened on impact, though it is assumed he had already died.

 Between March and May 2012, three people committed suicide by jumping off the bridge.
 The average number of suicides in the previous twelve years had been one per year according to the general manager for the Royal Gorge Bridge and Park.
 As a result of the larger than normal costs incurred in retrieving the bodies, Cañon City was billed by the Royal Gorge Express LLC — owners of the railroad that runs below the bridge — for $5,025 for use of specialized equipment and qualified personnel in the recoveries.
 The three suicides occurred on March 6, March 14, and May 8.
 The third incident required four trips into the gorge, with the body being found a week later by river rafters.
+In 2022, safety upgrades, including security fencing and raised railings, were made to deter would-be jumpers.